When trying to lose weight, you’ve probably said one of these things to yourself before…

 For instance, I had a client that came to me for weight loss.
 She couldn’t lose weight at all.
 She was eating MORE than her daily calorie target.
 You hear that…MORE calories than her body needed!
 And she lost weight.
 Why?
 Because the calories she was eating was all wrong.

 She was eating processed foods, tons of refined carbs, and very little vegetables.
 Her daily target was 1800 calories/day.
 But she was easily consuming 2100 calories/day.
 All we did was change the content of her food.
 This happens to be step one with a lot of my clients.
 We exchanged refined carbs for whole grains.
 We exchanged a processed lunch for leftovers from dinner.
 And we got her eating more vegetables than she had in a long time.

 In a span of 3-months, she lost 15 pounds and was consuming 2100 calories/day.
 I know.
 You’re calling bullshit.
 I only tell the truth sister!
 She gained weight because she wasn’t feeding her body any nutrients.
 Yes, she was hitting her calorie target but she wasn’t feeding her cells.
 So, we fed her cells and her body responded.

 I use this example a lot when giving talks.
 Because it’s visually appealing and something most people can relate to.
-Picture you’re holding some foods.
-In one hand, you’ve got a Hunt’s fat-free chocolate snack pack pudding cup.
+Picture you’re holding some food.
+In one hand, you’ve got Hunt’s fat-free chocolate snack pack pudding cup.
 And in the other hand, you’ve got an avocado.

 Calories – Hunt’s pudding (100 calories); avocado (300+ calories)